chef/automate/components/docs-chef-io/content/automate/ha_verification_check.md

 ## Configuration

 Failures occuring during the deployment of Automate HA might result to clear up everything and the start the whole process once again.
-To avoid this, the verify CLI has been introduced which verifies the Customer Managed Database.
+To avoid this, the verify CLI has been introduced.
 You can run the CLI either pre or post deployment.
 The pre deployment CLI command is as follows:

 ```bash
 chef-automate verify --config config.toml